garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Defend Mage, Modify Tapestry, Add Action
+Category: Defend Mage, Modify Tapestry

 When cast: Place a CHARGE on this spell.

 While charged: Defend 1

-During your turn, you may choose to remove a CHARGE from this spell to recover 2 mana from your TAPESTRY into your MANA POOL and Take another action..
+During your turn, you may choose to remove a CHARGE from this spell to recover 2 mana from your TAPESTRY into your MANA POOL.

 ### Remove Tendril
 ```